Kava-Labs/kava/docs/paychans.md

 ## Create a channel

-	kvcli paychan create --from <your account name> --to <receivers address> --amount 100KVA --chain-id <your chain ID>
+	kvcli paychan create --from <your account name> --to <receivers address> --amount 100KVA

 ## Send an off-chain payment
 Send a payment for 10 KVA.

-	kvcli paychan pay --from <your account name> --sen-amt 90KVA --rec-amt 10KVA --chan-id <ID of channel> --filename payment.json --chain-id <your chain ID>
+	kvcli paychan pay --from <your account name> --sen-amt 90KVA --rec-amt 10KVA --chan-id <ID of channel> --filename payment.json

 Send the file `payment.json` to your receiver.
 Then they run the following to verify.